 - They provide an opportunity to 'make peace' with disgruntled employees, who might otherwise leave with vengeful intentions.

 - Exit interviews are seen by existing employees as a sign of positive culture.
 They are regarded as caring and compassionate - a sign that the organisation is big enough to expose itself to criticism.

-- Exit interviews accelerate participating managers' understanding and experience of managing people and organizations.
+- Exit interviews accelerate participating managers' understanding and experience of managing people and organisations.
 Hearing and handling feedback is a powerful development process.

-- Exit interviews help to support an organization's proper HR practices.
-They are seen as positive and necessary for quality and effective people-management by most professional institutes and accrediting bodies concerned with quality management of people, organizations and service.
+- Exit interviews help to support an organisation's proper HR practices.
+They are seen as positive and necessary for quality and effective people-management by most professional institutes and accrediting bodies concerned with quality management of people, organisations and service.